percona/percona-postgresql-operator/source/minikube.rst

    Executing ``minikube dashboard`` will start the dashboard and open it in your default web browser.

 #.
-Clone the percona-xtradb-cluster-operator repository:
+Clone the percona-postgresql-operator repository:

    .. code:: bash